 The Mackay Regional Pest Management Group received $20,000.00 from Blueprint for the Bush to Plan for the Management of Leucaena in the Mackay Whitsunday Region.
 This was a twelve month program and involved the following steps:

 - Draft Leucaena Management Strategy and Plan

 The goal of the project was to prevent the further spread of the species and begin eradication in key areas.
 A working group was established to manage the project and liaise with stakeholders.

 - Leucaena leucacephala subspecies leucocephala is a small tree growing up to 6 meters in height.

 - It grows in dense clusters

 - Pods are brown and flattened 5.5 to 17 cm long and 15 to 20 mm wide.
 These pods contain 5-24 glossy brown seeds.

-The State of Queensland Department of Primary Industries and Fisheries 2007, Leucaena leucocephala, Fact Sheet, viewed 20 March 2012,
+The State of Queensland Department of Agriculture and Fisheries Leucaena leucocephala, Fact Sheet